What to do with the Genji Project

 I’m very pleased with how this design became reality.
 It matches my rendering in the best ways.
 The timing I planned for it was accurate.
 I have been actively working on time management of projects, and it was nice to get this one right.

 It is a deep honor to be asked to create something that will be used to reinforce the reign theme, and especially something as important as the backdrop for Coronation.
 I’m grateful to Their Royal Majesties, King Matthias and Queen Feilinn, for trusting my skills and talents to make this large piece of art for Them and the Kingdom.
-I’m grateful to His Ecellency Clock Werk for suggesting me for the job and asking.
+I’m grateful to His Excellency Clock Werk for suggesting me for the job and asking.
 It’s really nice to be able to use my mundane skill set to fulfill part of my fealty to the East Kingdom; I swore my art in times of peace.
 This is quite literally my fealty on display.

 Now my attention turns back to sewing…